← Back to ResourcesBreed Guides

 Dachshund Adoption in Calgary

-Where to find Dachshund rescues, real adoption costs ($300–$700 vs $1,500–$3,000+ from a breeder), Alberta Dachshund Rescue verification, Range Road Dachshunds clarification, Mini/Teacup warning, dapple/double-dapple ethics, and the smooth/longhaired/wirehaired coat differences
+Where to find Dachshund rescues, real adoption costs ($300 to $700 vs $1,500 to $3,000+ from a breeder), Alberta Dachshund Rescue verification, Range Road Dachshunds clarification, Mini/Teacup warning, dapple/double-dapple ethics, and the smooth/longhaired/wirehaired coat differences.

 The short answer

 Dachshunds appear in Calgary rescues regularly.
 Best Calgary rescues: CHS, AARCS, BARCS, Pawsitive Match.
-Adoption fee: $300–$700 vs $1,500–$3,000+ from a breeder.
-“Alberta Dachshund Rescue” not verified as currently active — verify any rescue with CRA registry, address, vet refs.
+Adoption fee: $300 to $700 vs $1,500 to $3,000+ from a breeder.
+“Alberta Dachshund Rescue” is not verified as currently active.
+Verify any rescue with CRA registry, address, and vet refs.
 “Range Road Dachshunds” is a breeder, not a rescue.
-“Teacup Dachshund” is NOT a real breed — red flag for unethical breeding.
-Standard (16–32 lbs) vs Miniature (8–11 lbs) are both real.
-Dapple-to-dapple breeding is unethical — produces deaf/blind puppies.
+“Teacup Dachshund” is NOT a real breed and is a red flag for unethical breeding.
+Standard (16 to 32 lbs) vs Miniature (8 to 11 lbs) are both real.
+Dapple-to-dapple breeding is unethical because it produces deaf/blind puppies.
 Three coat varieties: Smooth (most common), Longhaired (calmer), Wirehaired (terrier-like).
-Pet insurance is essential — Dachshunds have the highest IVDD rate of any breed (~25%, $5K–$15K Calgary surgery).
+Pet insurance is essential.
+Dachshunds have the highest IVDD rate of any breed (~25% lifetime, $5K to $15K Calgary surgery).

 Where can I adopt a Dachshund in Calgary?

 Dachshunds appear in Calgary rescues regularly.
 Best places to check: Calgary Humane Society, AARCS, BARCS, Pawsitive Match, Calgary Animal Rescue.
-Browse all currently available Calgary Dachshunds and Doxie mixes (Smooth, Longhaired, Wirehaired, Mini, Standard, Doxie crosses) across 13+ Calgary rescues at LocalPetFinder's Dachshund breed page — listings update every 2 hours.
-Dachshunds appear across all Calgary neighbourhoods including Signal Hill, McKenzie Towne, Beltline, Kensington.
-The most common Calgary Dachshund surrender reasons: IVDD/back injury (medical cost overwhelm), elderly owner downsizing or passing, “puppy was a gift” mismatches, lifestyle changes, behavioural issues from poor socialization.
-Most surrendered Dachshunds are 2–8 year old adults; puppies are rare.
+Browse all currently available Calgary Dachshunds and Doxie mixes (Smooth, Longhaired, Wirehaired, Mini, Standard, Doxie crosses) across 15+ Calgary rescues at LocalPetFinder's Dachshund breed page.
+Listings update regularly.

 Is “Alberta Dachshund Rescue” a real organization?